-Ms. Ko Barrett is serving as the Deputy Assistant Administrator for Programs and Administration for Oceanic and Atmospheric Research.
+Emily Menashes is the Deputy Assistant Administrator for Programs and Administration for Oceanic and Atmospheric Research.

 Dr. Gary Matlock is serving as the Deputy Assistant Administrator for Science for Oceanic and Atmospheric Research.

-He also is the Director of the Office of Policy, Planning, and Evaluation in OAR.
-He has served in that capacity since January 2011 and is responsible for guiding and evaluation NOAA’s research and development portfolio.
+He is responsible for guiding and evaluation of NOAA’s research and development portfolio.
 Prior to arriving at OAR, he spent 18 years working in three other NOAA Line Offices directing ecological and fisheries related research and overseeing the agency’s national and international fisheries management programs.

 Prior to joining NMFS, Dr. Matlock spent his fisheries career with the Texas Parks and Wildlife Department (TPWD).
 His dissertation provided a basis for the management of the red drum fishery in Texas.
 He began as a fisheries biologist responsible for developing a monitoring program for adult finfish in Texas bays and left TPWD after having been the Director of Fisheries of TPWD.
 During his tenure with TPWD he earned his Ph.D. in Wildlife and Fisheries Sciences at Texas A&M University and conducted and published the results of research in the scientific literature on many fisheries management and aquaculture topics including those involved with biology, sociology, and economics.